Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

-An Additional Insured endorsement is a policy change (endorsement) that can grant a GC, owner, or property manager certain protections under your liability policy for claims tied to your work.
-A COI note or checkbox does not automatically create Additional Insured status.
-Requirements vary by contract, project, and carrier, so wording matters. helps contractors in California and Texas get compliant faster by confirming the right endorsement, limits, and COI details.
+An Additional Insured endorsement can grant a GC, owner, or property manager protections under your liability policy for claims tied to your work.
+A COI checkbox alone does not create it.

-What “Additional Insured” means in plain English
+What Additional Insured means in plain English

-“Additional Insured” usually means another party is granted certain protections under your liability policy for claims connected to your work, when the policy and endorsement allow it.
+Additional Insured usually means another party is granted certain protections under your liability policy for claims connected to your work, when the policy and endorsement allow it.

-In construction, “Additional Insured” most commonly shows up on general liability policies.
+In construction, Additional Insured most commonly shows up on general liability policies.
 The GC or owner is typically trying to make sure that if a claim arises from your operations, there is a clear path for your policy to respond as intended under the contract.

 Mini definitions (quick and extractable)

-Important: This is general information, not legal advice.
+Important: this is general information, not legal advice.
 Requirements vary by contract, project, and carrier.

 Why GCs, owners, and property managers require it

 Additional Insured requirements are part of contract risk transfer.
 The hiring party wants clarity that your liability insurance aligns with the job agreement.
+Common situations where you see AI requests:

 • GC vendor onboarding (vendor portals, prequalification, bid packets)